Let’s make sure the selling of your home is a speedy one.

 - Any documents mailed out of the country must be notarized in English.

 - Texas is a community property state.
-If you purchased your property when you were single and you have married, the title company will require that your spouse join in the signing of the dead at closing.
+If you purchased your property when you were single and you have married, the title company will require that your spouse joins in the signing of the deed at closing.

 - If you are divorced and your divorce proceeding was handled in a county in Texas, please have a certified copy of the Divorce Decree delivered to the title company prior to closing, or provide which county the Divorce Decree has been filed.